-Does seasonal affective disorder (SAD) really exist?
-The question over blues resulting from reduced levels of sunlight has become a hot one since a 2015 study in Clinical Psychological Science reported that “the idea of seasonal depression may be strongly rooted in folk psychology, but it is not supported by objective data.”
-Still, with an estimated 10 million Americans suffering from SAD, and with many feeling stressed by the demands of winter, it’s worth a look at the nutrients and therapies that may help keep your happy face on through spring.
+With an estimated 10 million Americans suffering from seasonal affective disorder SAD, and with many feeling stressed by the demands of winter, we take a look at the nutrients and therapies that may help keep your happy face on through spring.

 It’s summertime and the living is easy, as is our access to fresh seafood.
 But sometimes, you just want to let the fish swim in the sea, or you’re so busy having fun, you forget your fish oil supplements.
 Here are some new ways to take in your all-important heart- and brain-strengthening omega 3s.